By Ken Story &

 Bottom Line

-Whether or not you purchase a policy is not the critical issue.
-What is important is that you make an informed decision.
+Whether you ultimately purchase a policy is not the critical issue.
+What is most important is that you do your homework and make an informed decision.

 2121 31st AVE.
 S.